-When we decided to have a week’s relaxing holiday in the sunshine, for once we were constrained by dates, times, wanting to fly from our local airport of course, what we were willing to pay.
-And that’s how we found ourself on our way to Tenerife – dates, times and airport was right, and costs were just on the right side on our budget (whatever happened to cheap last minute breaks – do they just not exist anymore?).
+With a week to spare before I started a new job, Mr Fletche and I scoured the internet for good last-minute deals.
+And that’s how we found ourselves on our way to Tenerife.
 But were we content to lie on the beach/by the pool every day, soaking up the Canarian sun and drinking garishly-coloured cocktails?
 Were we heck.
 Instead we hired a car and traversed the island.
-Here are our top 8 tips for places to visit with – or without a car – in Tenerife.
+Here are our top tips for 8 great places to visit in Tenerife – with or without a car.

-1. Anaga Mountains: The Anaga Mountains are in the North-Eastern part of Tenerife; we used the TF-1 along the south and east of the island, driving through the capital Santa Cruz before heading north on the TF-12 into the mountains.
-This was our first experience in Tenerife of winding roads, sharp peaks, plunging ravines, and mist-filled forests above the clouds.
-It’s a very lush and green area; not what you expect when you see a barren landscape from the aeroplane on landing!
-There are a number of roads that lead you miles out of your way, ending in nothing but a pretty little village.
+There are roads that lead you miles out of your way, ending in nothing but a pretty little village.
 Like the TF-123 to Chamorga.
-And to get to the refreshing waters and volcanic beach paradise, you’ll need sturdy hiking shoes, good lungs and a bagful of stamina.
+We speak from experience.
+If you want to get to the refreshing waters and volcanic beach paradise, you’ll need sturdy hiking shoes, good lungs and a bagful of stamina.
+None of which we’d packed that day.
 Facilities wise, there’s not much for visitors, but we did stop off at the café at Albergue Montes de Anaga for a quick drink and toilet stop.
 It has a terrace with particularly spectacular views of the mountains, forests and sea.
 There’s also a visitor centre at Cruz del Carmen if you are approaching from La Laguna on the TF-12.

 Anaga without a car?
-Many parts of the region are accessible by public transport, and there are a number of buses from Santa Cruz to various areas, including the 947 to Chamorga in the North-East, which is a popular hiking spot.
+Many parts of the region are accessible by public transport.
+There are a number of buses from the island’s capital Santa Cruz to Anaga.
+The #947 goes to Chamorga in the North-East, which is a popular hiking spot.

-2. San Cristóbal de La Laguna: This beautiful and historic little city is a grid of narrow cobbled streets and alleyways flanked by buildings of many colours, and it’s old town is quite rightly a UNESCO World Heritage site.
-It was the capital of the island until 1821, and is now home to the Canary Island’s only University, which gives this old town something of a youthful and lively vibe.
-It nestles at the foot of the Anaga mountains, yet is only 20 minutes by car from the new capital Santa Cruz de Tenerife.
+This historic little city is full of narrow cobbled streets and alleyways flanked by buildings of many colours.
+The old town is a UNESCO World Heritage site and was the capital of the island until 1821.
+It’s home to the Canary Islands’ only University, which gives this old town a youthful and lively vibe.
+It nestles at the foot of the Anaga mountains, yet is only 20 minutes by car from Santa Cruz.
 It’s also handy for the island’s Northern airport, just 3km away on the TF-5.

-3. Santa Cruz de Tenerife: The bustling capital city of Tenerife is located on the Eastern tip of Tenerife, at the foot of the Anaga mountains.
-From the southern resorts it’s an easy drive up the TF-1 straigt into the heart of the city.
-Admittedly we didn’t explore much of Santa Cruz, it being our final stop on a day up in the mountains, and after spending time in La Laguna we only gave the briefest visit, parking up near the quite magnificent Auditorium.
+The bustling capital of Tenerife is located at the foot of the Anaga mountains.
+From the southern resorts it’s an easy drive up the TF-1 straight into the heart of the city.
+We didn’t explore much of Santa Cruz, only visiting briefly after our trip to Anaga and La Laguna.
 It would definitely be worth dedicating a whole day to properly discovering the beach, parks, architecture, shopping, culture and dining options.
 The lido of César Manrique Maritime Park also looked like a great place to cool down after pounding the city streets.

 Puerto de La Cruz without a car?
 From the southern resorts you can get Bus 343 from Los Cristianos or from Tenerife South Airport, which goes directly across the island to Puerto de la Cruz.
 The journey takes around 1 hr 45 minutes.
 Alternatively, you can travel from Santa Cruz – several buses take the 45 minute journey to the northern resort.

 Garachicho has suffered a bit of bad luck in its history.
-Once a wealthy little fishing town on Tenerife’s north-west tip, it fell foul of storms, fires, floods and Bubonic plague, before the final straw when Montaña Negra erupted in 1706 and engulfed the town.
-However, this lava flow – whilst clogging the harbor and destroying the fishing industry – created a number of enticing natural swimming pools which mean this off the beaten track town is now well on the tourist trail.
-Beyond El Caletón though there are gorgeous cobbled streets to explore and a picturesque town square; we can also highly recommend Bodegón Plazaon Calle Martinez de Fuentes for an authentic Canarian tapas experience.
+Once a wealthy little fishing town on Tenerife’s north-west tip, it fell foul of storms, fires, floods and Bubonic plague.
+The final straw was when Montaña Negra erupted in 1706 and engulfed the town.
+However, this lava flow created a number of enticing natural swimming pools which mean this off the beaten track town is now well on the tourist trail.
+Beyond El Caletón though there are gorgeous cobbled streets to explore and a picturesque town square.
+We can highly recommend the understated Casa Juan on Calle Martinez de Fuentes for an authentic Canarian tapas experience.

 Garachico without a car?
-Bus 460 goes from the southern resorts to Garachico – it’s a long (2 and a half hours) but very scenic drive.
+Bus 460 goes from the southern resorts to Garachico – at 2.5 hours it’s a long but very scenic drive.
 It only runs three or four times a day so be sure to check the schedules before you set out.
-More frequent are buses to Santa Cruz; there are a number of buses to Garachico that go through Puerto de la Cruz.
-All buses will change at Icod de los Vinos bus station for the final leg.
+More frequent are buses to Santa Cruz; there are a number of buses to Garachico via Puerto de la Cruz.
+All buses change at Icod de los Vinos bus station for the final leg.

 Masca without a car?
 Half of the fun of Masca is driving the roads into and out of the valley; however there are (infrequent) bus services from the south.
 Bus 460 will take you as far as Santiago del Teide, when you can change to the 355 toward Buenavista del Norde.
-Many tourists opt for a tour, leaving an experience minivan, bus or coach driver to handle the steep, sinuous roads.
-There are also numerous boat trips and water taxis from Los Gigantes which will take you as far as Masca beach – the hike to the town is then down to you!
+Many tourists opt for a tour, leaving an experienced minivan, bus or coach driver to handle the steep, sinuous roads.
+Viator has a number of options, including this one (affiliate link).
+There are also numerous boat trips and water taxis from Los Gigantes which will take you as far as Masca beach.
+The hike to the town is then down to you!

 We were pleasantly surprised by the delights that Tenerife had to offer.
 Away from the hedonistic Playa de las Americas, and the “Brits Abroad” vibe of the Costa Adeje resorts, it is a truly stunning island that we look forward to returning to soon.